 - Create a new window in the Finder.

-- From the sidebar, choose iPhone or your iOS device.
+- From the sidebar, choose your iPhone or your iOS device.

 - Choose whether you want to sync music or books.

 - Sync [content type] to the iPhone is the option you want to choose.
-If you wish to sync your device with the Computer, you may be asked if you’re going to erase any existing material.
+If you wish to sync your device with the Computer, you may be asked if you will erase any existing material.
 To continue, choose “Remove & Sync.”